 Luckily, the phrase “it doesn’t come with a manual” usually won’t apply to your solar energy system.
-Unfortunately, when you install solar panels in Minnesota as a homeowner or commercial solar user, that manual may not give you the most in-depth maintenance instructions.
+Unfortunately, when you install solar panels in Minnesota as a commercial or homeowner solar user, that manual may not give you the most in-depth maintenance instructions.
 To make the most of what is likely a 25-year manufacturer’s warranty on your panels, you’ll want to reduce external strain as much as possible.

 How Soiling Affects Your Panels’ Efficiency